glpi-project/doc/source/modules/management/tabs/database_instances.rst

 Documents
 ---------

-The :doc:`document <../documents>` tab lets you link different types of file to a material (PDF, txt, png, etc.)
+The :doc:`document <../documents>` tab lets you link different types of file to the current item (PDF, txt, png, etc.)

 You can attach a document already uploaded to GLPI or add a new one directly from this tab.

 Knowledge Base
 --------------

-Lists all the articles in the :doc:`knowledge base <../../../tabs/knowledgebase>` relating to the material.
+Lists all the articles in the :doc:`knowledge base <../../../tabs/knowledgebase>` relating to the current item.

 Tickets
 -------

-View all :doc:`tickets <../../tabs/tickets>` linked to the computer
+View all :doc:`tickets <../../tabs/tickets>` linked to the current item

 Problems
 --------